Pope Clement V: Early career

 Raymond Bertrand was born in Vilandraut, Aquitaine, the son of Bérard, Lord of Villandraut.
 Bertrand studied the arts at Toulouse and canon and civil law at Orléans and Bologna.
 He became canon and sacristan of the Cathedral of Saint-André in Bordeaux, then vicar-general to his brother Bérard de Got, the Archbishop of Lyon, who in 1294 was created Cardinal-Bishop of Albano and papal legate to France.
 He was then made Bishop of St-Bertrand-de-Comminges, the cathedral church of which he was responsible for greatly enlarging and embellishing, and chaplain to Pope Boniface VIII, who made him Archbishop of Bordeaux in 1297.

-As Archbishop of Bordeaux, Bertrand de Got was actually a subject of the King of England, but from early youth he had been a personal friend of Philip the Fair.
+As Archbishop of Bordeaux, Bertrand de Got was a subject of the King of England, but from early youth he had been a personal friend of Philip the Fair.

 Election

-Following the death of Benedict XI in 1304, there was a year's interregnum occasioned by disputes between the French and Italian cardinals, who were nearly equally balanced in the conclave, which had to be held at Perugia.
+Following the death of Pope Benedict XI in July 1304, there was an interregnum occasioned by disputes between the French and Italian cardinals.
+They were equally balanced in the papal conclave, which was held at Perugia.
 Bertrand was elected Pope Clement V in June 1305 and crowned on 14 November.
 Bertrand was neither Italian nor a cardinal, and his election might have been considered a gesture towards neutrality.
-The contemporary chronicler Giovanni Villani reports gossip that he had bound himself to King Philip IV of France by a formal agreement before his elevation, made at St. Jean d'Angély in Saintonge.
+The contemporary chronicler Giovanni Villani reports gossip that he had bound himself to King Philip IV of France by a formal agreement before his elevation, made at Saint-Jean-d'Angély in Saintonge.
 Whether this was true or not, it is likely that the future pope had conditions laid down for him by the conclave of cardinals.

 Two weeks later at Vienne, Bertrand was informally notified of his election and returned to Bordeaux.
-At Bordeaux he was formally recognized as Pope, with John of Havering offering him gifts from Edward I of England.
+At Bordeaux he was formally recognized as pope, with John of Havering offering him gifts from Edward I of England.
 Bertrand initially selected Vienne as the site for his coronation, but after Philip IV's objections selected Lyon.
 On 14 November 1305, Bertrand was installed as pope which was celebrated with magnificence and attended by Philip IV.
 Among his first acts was the creation of nine French cardinals.

-At Clement's coronation, John II, Duke of Brittany was leading the Pope's horse through the crowd during the celebrations.
-So many spectators had piled atop the walls that one of the walls crumbled and collapsed on top of the Duke, who died four days later.
+Duke John II of Brittany led Clement's horse through the crowd during the coronation celebrations.
+So many spectators had piled atop the walls that one of the walls crumbled and collapsed on top of the duke, who died four days later.